AIOA for beach clubs, catering offices,

 Follow-Up Queue

-Action- Call Sarah Cohen about deposit · Lori
+Action- Call Sarah Cohen about deposit · Sales

-- Confirm guest count for Levy party · JR
+- Confirm guest count for Levy party · General manager

-- Ask JR to assign two servers · Phil
+- Ask the general manager to assign two servers · Assistant manager

-- Send final balance reminder — Stein · Lori
+- Send final balance reminder — Stein · Sales

 Missing Details